How can a speech & language pathologist help?

 The person has difficulty structuring an argument / telling a story etc. Information does not flow logically.

-The person has difficulty "following the rules" of conversation, including difficulties with turn-taking, eye contact, topic maintenance, good listening behaviours etc.
+The person has difficulty "following the rules" of conversation, including difficulties with turn-taking, eye contact, topic maintenance, good listening behaviours etc. The person may have difficulty understanding non-verbal communication and interpreting social situations.

 The person has difficulty decoding written material compared to other people of the same age (eg. a seven year old child who can only read three letter words).